 (b) Revenue from other sources

-- finance leases where Telstra is a dealer-lessor of customer premise equipment.
-We recognise revenue from sale of these goods at point in time at the commencement date of the lease.
+We earn revenue from some of our lease arrangements described in note 3.2, in particular from finance leases where Telstra is a dealer-lessor of customer premise equipment.
+We recognise revenue from sale of these goods at a point in time at the commencement date of the lease.

 Where a (combined) accounting contract includes lease and non-lease components and Telstra is a lessor, we allocate the consideration to lease and non-lease components applying the relative standalone selling prices requirements for revenue from contracts with customers.